paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 I've come from a generation that used to print their resumes to be delivered personally to a company's office.
 Of course, that was before the COVID-19 Pandemic, when most of us, developers, used to work on-site.

-Today we just send the PDF version of our resume by email, and even have tools that can help create one, such as exporting the PDF versions of your [LinkedIn] profile, or using an AI tool to create one based on a detailed description or another source.
+Today we just send the PDF version of our resumes by email, and even have tools that can help us create one, such as exporting the PDF versions of our [LinkedIn] profiles, or using an AI to create one based on a detailed description or another source.

 But writing your own resume has its benefits.
 You have more control over the content, formatting, and styles; you will naturally review the content whenever you update it and can improve the text; and you can more easily adjust it for the role you seek.